 Skin develops special needs, as we grow older.
 Typically beyond age 50, seborrheic keratoses (a benign mole-like growth), precancerous keratoses, and other kinds of inflammatory skin conditions become risks, and it is important to visit a dermatologist who can identify and treat these conditions.
-Dr. Geoff Basler MD, Brent Behrens PA-C, and Brian Herbin PA-C provide aging skin care at our Lincoln, Nebraska office and its satellite locations serving Beatrice and Nebraska City.
-We also have offices in Crete, Fremont, Geneva, and York.
+Dr. Geoff Basler MD, Brent Behrens PA-C, and Brian Herbin PA-C provide aging skin care at our Lincoln, Nebraska office and our satellite offices serving Nebraska City and Beatrice.
+We also have offices in York, Geneva, Hastings, Fremont, Falls City, Crete, and Blair.
 Contact us today to schedule a total body skin examination.

 Eczema, a condition in which the skin becomes red and itchy is sometimes considered a young person’s issue.
 However, it can occur because of the skin becoming naturally drier in our later years.
 Some people are predisposed to eczema.
 Furthermore, cold, dry weather, or even your skin care products can cause or aggravate eczema.
 The skin specialists at Complete Family Dermatology can treat your eczema with topical medication and special attention to your skin care habits.

 An actinic keratosis is a crusty or scaly growth most often appearing on the scalp, face, lips, hands, ears, and other areas receiving frequent sun exposure.
 In the early stages of development, they are so small that they might only be recognized by touch, with a texture similar to sandpaper.
 When they become visible, they can reach up to a quarter-inch in diameter, with a red, pink, or tan pigmentation.
 They may also peel off, and then reappear.
 Eventually, they may bleed or become surrounded by redness and irritation.